 An AI tool is only as good as the data it is trained on.
 AI writing tools are vulnerable to bias and therefore cannot be used to complete a writing task without human vetting.
 Human bias can be introduced if certain questions or keywords were unintentionally (or intentionally) excluded.
 This could lead to skewed results, misrepresentation, etc. In scientific writing, in particular, there are discipline-specific nuances that might not be learnt if the training data did not include such content.
 Developers should be aware of risks of bias and include wide and representative training sets.
 In addition, they should disclose the training sets used.

 Further, AI writing tools might not always be 100% accurate.
 This is because they do not “understand” the context.
-Authors still need to proofread their work carefully to avoid glaring errors missed or introduced by the program.
+Authors still need to proofread their work carefully to avoid glaring errors missed or introduced by the program, and note

 Environmental cost of training AI models